 The article has received some attention, and many subscribers are assuredly wondering, “If it happened to him, could it happen to me as well?”
 To answer this question, we must investigate how prescription drugs are covered by Medicare, and then draw a correlation as to whether these drugs are covered for those who suffer from the most prevalent chronic illnesses.

-Tier 1 – usually generic drugs with the lowest co-pay
+- Tier 1 – Generic drugs with the lowest co-pay.

-Part D is administered by private insurance companies who must create a “list” of what drugs they will cover for the year, but that can change at any time.
-Insurance companies are currently allowed to adjust each plan midyear, but they do have to seek approval from Medicare if changes are going to negatively impact the consumer, such as an increased co-pay or dropped coverage.
+In fact these private health insurance companies can adjust each plan midyear but they do have to seek approval from Medicare if changes are going to negatively impact the consumer, such as an increase in co-pay or if they drop a drug altogether.
 (If a particular drug is going to be dropped from coverage, a 60-day written notice to inform the beneficiary is required.)

-Fortunately, because of the separate categories and classes, a similar drug is often available; however, if one does not exist, and the specialty drug is no longer insured for the term of the contract (as is the case with Mr. Helgeson) the subscriber is still contractually obligated to remain with the insurance company that no longer provides the needed benefit.
+If a private health insurance company does drop a drug from its formulary and another drug does not exist, as in the case of Mr. Helgeson, the subscriber is still contractually obligated to remain with the insurance company that no longer provides the needed benefit.

 This is where Mr. Helgeson re-enters the story.

-Mr. Hegleson got hit by an industry that is allowed to make changes on the fly without any consideration to the terms that were agreed upon—all behind the guise of “keeping healthcare costs down.”
+Mr. Hegleson is suffering because of an industry that is can make changes on the fly without any consideration to the terms that you agree too and it is all being done under the guise of “keeping healthcare costs down.”